ponydorkiness/CTSPadder/README.md

 ## How it works.

 Two check if two programs with padding are **functionally equvalent** a history of their states must be made.
-Given the ruleset [1,101] an example run of getting it's fingerprint looks like this.
+Given the ruleset [1,101] an example run of getting it's state history looks like this.

 ```
 1